1995 Constitution of Kazakhstan: Drafting of the 1995 Constitution

-Republican referendum and adoption
+1995 referendum

 By decree of President Nazarbayev on 28 July 1995, the draft Constitution was submitted to a national referendum, scheduled for 30 August 1995.

 The Constitution was approved by a significant majority, entering into force on 5 September 1995.
-This date has since been commemorated annually as Constitution Day, a national holiday celebrating the adoption of the country's fundamental law.
+This date has since been commemorated annually as Constitution Day, a national holiday.

+2026 Constitution

+The 2026 Kazakh constitutional referendum to replace the constitution was held on 15 March 2026.
+The motion passed with the approval of 87% of voters on a turnout of 73%.
+The new draft will be adopted on 1 July 2026.

 Preamble

-The preamble of the constitution emphasizes the importance of "freedom, equality and concord" and Kazakhstan's role in the international community.
+The preamble of the constitution emphasizes the importance of "freedom, equality, and concord" and Kazakhstan's role in the international community.

 "We, the people of Kazakhstan, united by a common historic fate, creating a state on the indigenous Kazakh land, considering ourselves a peace-loving and civil society, dedicated to the ideals of freedom, equality and concord, wishing to take a worthy place in the world community, realizing our high responsibility before the present and future generations, proceeding from our sovereign right, accept this Constitution."